danyalsaqib/deepface_benchmarking/README.md

 You can now open up Google Colab, and specify your folder name if it is different than 'face_benchmark_results_2'.
 You can do this by simply replacing 'face_benchmark_results_2' with your folder's name in the third cell in the line `%cd drive/My Drive/face_benchmark_results_2/`.
 You are now ready to run the entire notebook.

 ### For Jupyter
 Create a new folder, where you can place the notebook file 'face_benchmarking_visualization_2.ipynb'.
 Now within this folder, create a new folder, and name it to your liking.
 In our case, the folder was named 'face_benchmark_results_2'.
 Within this folder, copy all of the csv files that were generated during the previous step.
 Now within this folder, you need to create two additional folders within the same directory.
 The first folder will be named 'Results", and the second folder will be named 'Overall Statistics'.
 Leave these two folders empty for now.
-The directory shoud look something like this:
+The directory should look something like this:

 - face_benchmarking_visualization_2.ipynb
 - face_benchmark_results_2